-- Keep containers closed when you're not using them so the product doesn't spill or get into the air. - Check that all containers of chemicals are properly labeled of their contents. - Don't eat or drink in your work area as your food or drink may get contaminated. - Wash your hands after working with chemicals, even if you wore gloves.
+- Keep containers closed when you're not using them so the product doesn't spill or get into the air. - Check that all containers of chemicals are properly labeled of their contents. - Don't eat or drink in your work area your food or drink may get contaminated. - Wash your hands after working an chanicals, even if you wore gloves.

 - Always work in a well-ventilated area.
-If there's no ventilation system, open windows and doors to bring in fresh air from outside. - Use a manicuring table with a built-in ventilation system.
+If the re's preventilation system, open windows and doors to bring in fresh air from outside. - Use a manicuring table with a built-in ventation system.
 The hood pulls dust and vapors away from your breathing area. - Do not rely on fans.
-They only blow dust and vapors around the room they don't get rid of them.
+They only blow dust and vaporaround room they don't get rid of them.

-- Wear gloves designed to protect your skin from the particular chemicals you're using. - Wear a NIOSH-approved dust mask to protect yourself from dust when you file nails. - Wear safety glasses to protect your eyes from nail clippings. - Wear safety goggles when mixing chemicals to protect your eyes from splashes.
+- Wear gloves designed to protect your skin from the particular chemical you're using. - Wear a NIOSH-approved dust mask to protect yourself from decomposition when you file nails. - Wear safety glasses to protect your eyes from nail clippings. - Wear safety goggles when mixing chemicals to protect your eyes from splashes.